-AP EAPCET 2026 Engineering Question Paper for May 13 Shift 2 will be available for download here.
-JNTUK on behalf of APSCHE is conducting AP EAPCET 2026 Engineering exam on May 13 in Shift 2 from 2 PM to 5 PM.
+AP EAPCET 2026 Engineering Question Paper for May 13 Shift 2 is available for download here.
+JNTUK on behalf of APSCHE conducted AP EAPCET 2026 Engineering exam on May 13 in Shift 2 from 2 PM to 5 PM.
 AP EAPCET 2026 Engineering consists of 160 questions for a total of 160 marks to be attempted in 3 hours.

 • AP EAPCET 2026 Engineering is divided into 3 sections- Mathematics with 80 questions and Physics and Chemistry with 40 questions each.